alt-romes/ghengin/README.md

 Fixed: after narrowing down the commit in which my app became unrunnable, I realized the output logging file was causing the silent crash-on-start.
 What a truly awful, painful experience.

+### Note on resources

+The assets folder is copied to the bundle, so all resources should be in assets